 Here we can see our system logs, it can be filtered by date, severity and service.

-Storage section shows our disks and related information.
+The storage section shows our disks and related information.
 A read/write graph is shown as well.

 We can see our network interfaces here including rx/tx graphs.

-In accounts we can manage the accounts in our system.
+In accounts, we can manage the accounts in our system.
 We can create accounts, change account setings and add Authorized Public SSH Keys as well.

 We can view all system services in this screen.
-Click to the service to see additional information and actions you can perform on the service.
+Click the service to see additional information and actions you can perform on the service.

 One of the great features of the Cockpit, we have terminal access to all our servers.